jsmit257/jotd/README.md

 ## Joke Of The Day
 A simple service to read and update a Joke Of The Day.
-Currently runs as standalone on a workstation with `make`, `sqlite3` and any +Java6 version.
+Currently runs as standalone on a workstation with `make`, `sqlite3` and any +Java6 version, or in docker using a postgres backend.

 #### Requirments (standalone and docker)
 - make
 - sqlite3
+- curll

 #### Optional (docker only)
 - docker